Why Businesses Should Care About Ransomware

 Unfortunately, ransomware viruses, like the all-too-common Cryptolocker, can attack your drives and encrypt even primary local backups attached to your network.

-That’s why you need to pick a cloud backup service provider that offers encryption of your business data, before it gets sent to the cloud, at rest, and in flight.
+That’s why you need to pick an online backup service that offers encryption of your business data, before it gets sent to the cloud, at rest, and in flight.

 #2.
 Simplicity is Key